How to start your own successful cleaning company

 One of the hardest parts of starting a business is working out the financials.
 As the owner of your company, you’ll be in charge of everything that concerns money, unless you have an investor or a financial advisor to work with you to help.
 Most likely, though, you’ll be the jack of all trades in the beginning.
 So you need to carefully set your budget or starting capital to get things moving.

-Apart from cleaning materials, you should also budget operating costs for things like fuel and vehicle maintenance.
-Depending on the scale of your business, you may also need to consider how you are going to schedule your appointments, charge for your services, communicate to your customers and attract new ones.
+Apart from cleaning materials and equipment like commercial vacuums, you should also budget operating costs for things like fuel and vehicle maintenance.
+Depending on the scale of your business, you may also need to consider how you are going to schedule your appointments, charge for your services, communicate with your customers, and attract new ones.

 Even if it is just yourself in the beginning, you still need to ensure that you are budgeting carefully and being as efficient as possible with your time.